Currently, in One Event apps you have the following option for protecting the app's content and privacy:

 Both settings are available on the settings tab of the app building process and updated anytime and do not require the app to be reviewed by Apple or Google.

-When an attendee who's email hasn't been added to a list of profiles is trying to access the app he gets a prompt with an email of a person he can contact to help him gain access to the app.
+When an attendee who's email hasn't been added to a list of profiles is trying to access your event on mobile app or in web he gets a prompt with an email of a person he can contact to help him gain access to the event.
 By default, this is the email associated with your Attendify account, but it can be changed at any time in the Access Management Settings after the app is submitted.

 After publishing your app you can change access management settings, to learn how read this article.